Skip to main content

 Use the tunnelconfig file

-1. Open your existing tunnelconfig file.
+1. Open the tunnelconfig file.

 2. Add or update the forwarding_mode settings to static.
 This will only traffic matching the pre-defined forwarding rules will be allowed.
 Other requests are rejected.